shanmukhaa/shanmukhaa-github.io/cv/index.md

 </div>
 </section><!-- /#table-of-contents -->

-I'm a product manager, Fascinated by the intersection of finance, tech and business.
-Passionate about enabling people and companies overcome challenges using effective frameworks.
-Has wealth of experience in product management,strategy,Banking, Consumer Lending, big data, analytics and software development
+I am a data Engineer.
+Currently working in Thermofisher scientific as data architect.

 Currently tackling digital transformation projects.
 Passionate about social justice,mental health, gender equality and climate change.

 ## Experience
 **Citizens Bank**<br/>
-*Product Manager, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
+* Sr Data Engineer, 2012-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
 **Citizens Bank**<br/>
-*Product Manager, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
+*Data Engineer, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
 **Citizens Bank**<br/>
-*Product Manager, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
+*Data Engineer, 2019-present*.My job is to Build production models  adhering to Regulatory rule in collection and Recovery ,Performance analysis of Recovery strategies, Do Gap analysis and build systems to streamline processes <br/><br/>
 **Freddie mac**<br/>
 *SQL Developer 2012-2014<br/><br/>
 **SQl developer was working as part of Central warehouse team**<br/>